kamishas/cifar10-ml-from-scratch/README.md

 ### 👋 Final Thoughts

-This wasn’t a tutorial or a class assignment for me — it was my personal way to *understand machine learning deeply by building from scratch*.
-There’s something rewarding about seeing your code improve prediction accuracy, even by a few percent.

 Feel free to check it out, leave feedback, or fork it and try tweaking things yourself!

 ---

-Let me know when you upload your code, and I’ll update this with specific script descriptions and links to each model.
-Want me to generate the file structure and code comments next?